-In 2018, First Mining completed a property-wide regional exploration and diamond drill program on the Goldlund Property.
-The 16-hole, 1,944 m drill program was completed between June and September 2018 and tested the Miller, Miles and Eaglelund occurrences.
+In 2018, First Mining completed a property-wide regional exploration program on the Goldlund Property, including mapping and sampling of previously-identified targets and diamond drilling.
+A sixteen-hole, 1,944 m drill program was completed between June and September 2018 and tested the Miller, Miles and Eaglelund occurrences.

-This regional field exploration program also included numerous bush traverses to follow up on historic gold occurrences reported over the Goldlund Property, and it identified numerous targets for further field work at a later date.
+This regional field exploration program included numerous bush traverses to follow up on historic gold occurrences reported over the Goldlund Property, and it identified numerous targets for further field work at a later date.
 Between May and July, and September and October of 2018, traverses were made over the Beartrack, Mistango, Quyta, Eaglelund, Miller, Miles, Jacobus Creek, Villbona, Lun-Echo, Goldlund-Eastern, and Camreco South showings.
 Geological mapping was undertaken and geochemical grab or chip sampling was completed at suitable outcrop locations.
 The previous geological mapping commissioned in 2012 by Tamaka was also ground-checked for accuracy of outcrop locations and descriptions.